Dongheon97/Dongheon97/README.md

 I like sports like soccer.
 In the future, I want to study Machine Learing and Artificial Intelligence at image processing.

 - 🔭 I’m studying Computer Science and Engineering at the CNU in Deajeon, Korea.
-- 🌱 I’m currently learning Node.js, Ocaml, C++(C) and image processing.
+- 🌱 I’m currently learning Node.js, Ocaml, React, Docker, C++(C) and image processing.
 - 📫 How to reach me: dongheon.lee97@gmail.com

 <!--